 The Guru Magazine is home to the cutting edge cult reporting of investigative journalist Be Scofield.
 Her independent reporting has led to the exposing and shutting down of cults worldwide.
-With over 1.5 million views in the last few years alone, Scofield’s stories have led to widespread media coverage on Netflix, VICE, Jezebel, Barcroft, Playboy, The Guardian, CNN, The Daily Mail, the CBC, and more.
+With over 1.5 million views in the last few years alone, Scofield’s stories have led to widespread media coverage on Dr. Phil, Netflix, VICE, New York Times, Newsweek, The Daily Beast, NY Post, Jezebel, Barcroft, Playboy, The Guardian, CNN, The Daily Mail, the CBC, and more.
 In 2019 she was profiled in a front-page feature story by Anke Richter for Fair Observer.
+Her original reporting on a cult called “Love Has Won” was turned into the season premiere of the Dr. Phil show.
+Netflix’s new series UNWELL had a segment based on her original reporting about Agama Yoga.
 Scofield is represented by United Talent Agency.

 In December 2017 Be Scofield infiltrated Bentinho Massaro’s cult and published an article that went viral called “Tech Bro Guru: Inside the Sedona Cult of Bentinho Massaro.”
 In two weeks it got 200,000 views and 18 days after it was published the guru fled Sedona and went into hiding.
 One of his followers committed suicide 9 days after the story was published while he was on Bentinho’s week-long retreat.
 After breaking the story Barcroft TV and VICE each produced short documentaries about Bentinho.
 Playboy magazine also ran an article about him.